IAmContent/public/public-java/io/iamcontent-cli/README.md

-# iamcontent-io-core.jar
+# iamcontent-cli.jar
 ## A publicly available I/O library from Greg Elderfield.

-This jar contains common utility functions and classes to support other packages.
+This jar supports the implementation of CLIs (command-line interfaces).

 ---